roeegro/SwimFix/MaintenanceGuide_new.md

 	> Function name : check_if_< error description with underscores between words>
 	Description match to this error must be the description above with spaces seperated between the words (instead of the underscores before).
 #### Plug and Play
-This feature supplies the ability for developers to add new swimming errors definitions (and their weights) for future analysis by writing separated
+This feature supplies the ability for developers to add new swimming errors definitions (and their weights) for future analysis by writing separated .py files without disa

 ### Tester Module